dpami507/Awesome-GameDev-Tools/README.md

 - Game Engines
     - Unity https://unity.com/
-        - A popular Game Engine that uses C#, it is good for making all types fo games.
+        - A popular Game Engine that uses C#, it is good for making all types of games.
     - Unreal https://www.unrealengine.com/en-US
         - A popular Game Engine that uses C++ and Visual Scripting.
-This is a good option for hyper realistic games.
+This is a good option for hyperrealistic games.
     - Godot https://godotengine.org/
         - Ideal for 2D and 3D games (Dedicated 2D pipeline).
 Uses GDScript, C#, C, and C++.